Axel Witsel: Borussia Dortmund

 On 6 August 2018, Witsel signed for Bundesliga club Borussia Dortmund and agreed a four-year contract which would last until 30 June 2022.
 On 21 August, he scored an equalizing goal in the stoppage time to make it 1–1 after coming on as a substitute on his debut for the club against SpVgg Greuther Fürth in the DFB-Pokal first round match and later his side went on to win the match in the extra time with a 2–1 victory.
 Witsel scored his first Bundesliga goal on his league debut for the club with an overhead kick in a 4–1 victory over RB Leipzig on 26 August.

-Atletico Madrid
+Atlético Madrid

-On 7 July 2022, Atlético Madrid officially announced that Witsel had signed for the club on a one-year contract via a free transfer after his contract with Borussia Dortmund expired.
+Witsel signed a one-year contract with Spanish club Atlético Madrid in July 2022, after his contract with Borussia Dortmund expired.
 Under manager Diego Simeone, Witsel began to play as a defender in the middle of a back three in the 5–3–2 formation.
 On 12 November 2023, he scored his first La Liga goal in a 3–1 victory over Villarreal.

 On 13 June 2024, he extended his contract until 2025.
 He participated in the 2025 FIFA Club World Cup, scoring in a 3–1 group stage win against Seattle Sounders, before departing the club upon the expiration of his contract.

 Girona

 On 12 August 2025, Witsel signed a one-year deal with Girona also in the Spanish top tier.

+On 18 October 2025, he scored his first goal for Girona against Barcelona.

+Nice

+On 18 August 2026, Witsel signed a one-year deal with Ligue 1 side Nice.